Student health insurance

 Private healthcare insurance

 If you are from a non-EU country, the public healthcare insurance from your home country is not valid in The Netherlands.
-So if you are staying in Holland temporary, you are not planning on working or doing an internship (with salary) and you are from a non-EU country, the best option is a private healthcare insurance (for example the insurance of Covered Abroad).
+So if you are staying in Holland temporary, you are not planning on working or doing an internship (with salary) and you are from a non-EU country, the best option is a private healthcare insurance.